-The cell of organisms are made up of organic as well as inorganic elements and water.
-All the chemicals or molecules which is essential for maintenance for the all vital or physiological action of the body are called biomolecules.
+The cell of organisms is made up of various organic as well as inorganic elements and water.
+All the chemicals or molecules essential for maintenance of all vital or physiological action of the body are termed biomolecules.

-Only three types of macromolecules, i.e., proteins, nucleic acids, and polysaccharides are found in living systems.
+- The biomolecules include macromolecules, i.e., proteins, nucleic acids, lipids, and polysaccharides in living systems.

 |Component||% of the total cellular mass in an organism|